Ensuring and Measuring the Value of Radiology Imaging

 1. 8.
 Proactively look for ways to use resources more efficiently.
 Identify ways to reduce repeat imaging, inappropriate recommendations, and safety related incidents.
 Look for ways to increase turnaround time and reduce negative patient experiences and feedback.
 Also, look for ways to demonstrate how the consultative and coordination of services roles in radiology reduce costs through saved physician time “downstream” in a patient episode.

-Showing and measuring radiology imaging value may not be easy.
+Showing and measuring radiology practice valuation may not be easy.
 However, it is essential moving forward as insurers and hospitals increasingly use value-based metrics as performance indicators tied to healthcare reimbursement.

 Source List: